 - Shonen Hair: Romero's wild, spiky upswept 'do.

-- "I thought you were dead" was also a running gag in the 1971 John Wayne movie Big Jake.
+- "I thought you were dead" was also a Running Gag in the 1971 John Wayne movie Big Jake.
+Several times throughout that movie, people tell Jake McCandless (Wayne's character) that they heard he was dead.

 - The "Crazies" are, no doubt, a Shout-Out to the George Romero movie of the same name.